cloudify-cosmo/docs.getcloudify.org/content/developer/composer/_index.md

 Cloudify Composer is part of the Cloudify Manager premium package and uses the Cloudify Manager user definitions.

-To access the Cloudify Composer login screen, browse to http://cloudify-manager-ip/composer or https://cloudify-manager-ip/composer.
-You must log in using Cloudify Manager credentials.

-If you are already using Cloudify Manager Cloudify Console, you can click the **Cloudify Composer** button in the **Local Blueprints** page.
+To access the Cloudify Composer, Please login to the Cloudify Manager and click the **Cloudify Composer** button in the **Local Blueprints** page.

 When you have logged in to Cloudify Composer, the default Topology page is displayed, with an empty blueprint for your use.